LozhkinIurii/To-Do-App/README.md

 - Instructions for local running:
     Run command 'docker compose up -d', then see in the browser localhost:2000(for frontend) and localhost:4000 (for backend).

+NB:
+Server, provided earlier, is not available anymore.
+Running possible now on local machine only.